davidhozic/discord-advertisement-framework/docs/source/logging.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 :Description:
     The :ref:`MessageLOG` table contains mostly internal DB ids which makes it hard to see anything directly from it.
 This is why the :ref:`vMessageLogFullDETAIL` view exists.
-It contains all the information inside the MessageLOG table, but expanded with actual values and not just identificators making it easier to view the content of the log.
+It contains all the information inside the MessageLOG table, but expanded with actual values and not just IDs making it easier to view the content of the log.